-Endometriosis is a fairly common condition in women of childbearing age.
-It occurs when endometrial tissue builds up outside of the uterus.
+Endometriosis occurs when endometrial-like tissue builds up outside of the uterus.
 That means the tissue can’t be expelled through the vagina during a period.
-Endometriosis may affect fertility in some women.
+Endometriosis may affect fertility in some people.

 Once pregnant, symptoms of endometriosis may be temporarily alleviated.
 They tend to return once the pregnancy is complete.

-It was previously thought that once a woman with endometriosis became pregnant, the condition wouldn’t affect her pregnancy.
-However, some recent studies have shown a strong link between endometriosis and miscarriage, though the reason for this link isn’t yet understood.
+It was previously thought that once a person with endometriosis became pregnant, the condition wouldn’t affect their pregnancy.
+However, some studies have shown a link between endometriosis and miscarriage, though the reason isn’t clear.
 A miscarriage is classified as a pregnancy loss that occurs before 20 weeks of gestation.

-Two large studies recently looked at the relationship between endometriosis and miscarriage.
-Both studies found endometriosis to be a risk factor for miscarriage.
-One found a significantly increased risk of previous miscarriage for women with endometriosis.
-The other cites that the increased risk of miscarriage for women with endometriosis is almost 80 percent.
-These studies were carried out in 2016 and 2017.
+One review of studies found a significantly increased risk of previous miscarriage for people with endometriosis.
+The other cites that the increased risk of miscarriage for people with endometriosis is

-There are some other things that could increase the risk of miscarriage.
-Being 35 years of age or older is one risk that affects both males and females.
+There are other factors that could increase the risk of miscarriage.
+Being 35 years of age or older is one risk that affects all genders.